drraghavendra/NF_Hackathon_CUREate/README.md

 **Troubleshooting:** If the docker containers aren't running, please consider to increase the memory of the docker service by following the suggestions [here](https://stackoverflow.com/questions/32834082/how-to-increase-docker-machine-memory-mac).
 And you can rebuild an individual docker using the corresponding `Dockerfile` for debugging.

 ### Data folder
 Our primary data sources include **Elsevier literature** provided by _synapse_, **PMC literature** scraped by the `biopython` package, **NF general information** scraped from the Children Foundation website and **Clinvar** data exported from its website.
 Note that all the data should be unzipped and properly cleaned to be consumable for the following data science work.
-To get access the cleaned dataset, please contact the authors by submitting an issue on Github.
+To get access to the cleaned dataset, please contact the authors by submitting an issue on Github.

 ## References:
 1. Wilkinson et al. The FAIR Guiding Principles for scientific data management and stewardship.
 Sci Data.
 2016 Mar 15;3:160018. doi: 10.1038/sdata.2016.18.
 Erratum in: Sci Data.
 2019 Mar 19;6(1):6.
 PMID: 26978244; PMCID: PMC4792175.